-Natural disasters are an important part of many science curricula.
-Students absolutely love learning about tornados, floods, and other natural disasters.
-But, how can you make learning about these often tragic events fun and educational?
-Every teacher could use a couple of tips for teaching natural disasters.
+Natural disasters are an important part of many science curriculums, especially for 3rd, 4th, 5th, and 6th-grade students.
+Kids enjoy learning about natural events like tornadoes, floods, and wildfires.
+But how can you make learning about these often tragic events both engaging and educational?
+Here are some tips for teaching natural disasters that will help your students stay on task and informed.

 How To Teach Natural Disasters